writechoiceorg/mcp-writechoice-server/docs/guides/mcp-guide0.md

 ## Overview

 Imagine you buy a new mouse for your computer.
 You plug it in, and it just works.
-You don't need to solder wires or write a new operating system just to make the mouse click.
+You don't need to solder wires or write a new operating system to make the mouse click.
 This is because of a standard called **USB**.

 **MCP** is like a USB port for Artificial Intelligence.

 - **Before MCP:** If you wanted an AI (like Claude or ChatGPT) to read your calendar, your emails, and your database, you had to write specific, messy code for each one separately.
-It was like having a different shaped plug for every single device.
+It was like having a different-shaped plug for every single device.
 - **With MCP:** There is a standard way to plug data into an AI.

 ### So, what is an MCP Server?